MAKO robot-assisted hip surgery

 Mr McKenna uses the Posterior Approach to the hip.
 The Posterior Approach has a significantly overall lower complication rate than the anterior approach.
 The dislocation rate for posterior and anterior approaches is the same.

-The incision for a posterior approach is 10-12cm in a slim patient, but will be bigger in an obese patient.
-Mr McKenna does not do minimally invasive approaches because they have higher complication rates, the difference in patient outcome scores at 6 months is zero and the only benefit is a shorter stay in hospital by one day.
+The incision for a posterior approach is 10-12 cm in a slim patient but will be bigger in an obese patient.
+Mr McKenna does not do minimally invasive approaches because they have higher complication rates, the difference in patient outcome scores at 6 months is zero.

 The Exeter System by Stryker